Pandalism/pandalism.github.io/_posts/2020-06-27-i-impulse-bought-a-server.md

 ## The Trigger

 Transferring files to my NAS drive for the umpteenth time in my life, I stared as the file transfer bar so slowly crept across the window, a measly 8MB/s at a time, mocking me as the estimated time to completion hovered around 5 hours, whilst the computer clock showed 11pm on a Tuesday night.
 No!
 I would not take this any longer.
-In a world of gigabit internet and cheap 14tb drives, I was done with this crappy Synology box which stuttered if I even looked at it wrong, which failed to work as a proper plex box, and which now crawled through this file transfer at a laughable pace.
+In a world of gigabit internet and cheap 10tb drives, I was done with this crappy Synology box which stuttered if I even looked at it wrong, which failed to work as a proper plex server, and which now dragged through this file transfer at a laughable pace.

 insert picture of sloooow transfer